-Certain G-4 international organization or NATO-6 employees or family member (Form I-360) [subheader]
+Certain G-4 international organization or NATO-6 employee or family member (Form I-360)

-Special immigrant G-4 or NATO-6 employees or family members include: retired officers or employees of an international organization or NATO (and derivative spouses), surviving spouses of deceased officers or employees of an international organization or NATO, and unmarried sons or daughters of current or retired officers or employees of an international organization or NATO.
+Special immigrant G-4 or NATO-6 employees or family members include: retired officers or employees of an international organization or NATO (and spouses), surviving spouses of deceased officers or employees of an international organization or NATO, and unmarried sons or daughters of current or retired officers or employees of an international organization or NATO.

 If a visa is immediately available, a special immigrant G-4 international organization or NATO-6 employee or family member does not have to wait until Form I-360 is approved to file Form I-485.
-If a visa is immediately available, you may file your Form I-485 together with your Form I-360, while your Form I-360 is pending, or after your Form I-360 is approved.
+If a visa is immediately available, you may file your Form I-485 together with your Form I-360, while your Form I-360 is approved.
 Otherwise, you may file your Form I-485 only after your Form I-130 is approved and a visa is immediately available.
 See the When Should I File Form I-485 section above for more information.

-[Page 23] Additional Evidence Requirements As a special immigrant G-4 international organization or NATO-6 employee or family member, you must submit evidence showing you meet certain requirements specific to this immigrant category.
-Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485 section, the principal applicant must also submit: 1.
-A copy of every page of your passport and any other document showing residence and physical presence in the U.S. for the required time period (see www.uscis.gov/green-card/other-ways-get-green-card/green-card-international-organization-employees for more information); and 2.
+As a special immigrant G-4 international organization or NATO-6 employee or family member, you must submit evidence showing you meet certain requirements specific to this immigrant category.
+Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485 section, the principal applicant must also submit:

+- 1. A copy of every page of your passport and any other document showing residence and physical presence in the U.S. for the required time period (see www.uscis.gov/greencard for more information); and - 2.
 Evidence that you maintained your G-4, N, or NATO-6 nonimmigrant status since your last entry into the United States.

-New [Page 23] Additional Instructions for Human Trafficking Victims and Crime Victims [header] Human trafficking victims (T Nonimmigrant, Form I-914) or qualifying relatives (Form I-914A) [subheader] You may apply to adjust status under INA section 245(l) if you are a victim of human trafficking who was admitted to the United States in T nonimmigrant status, maintained continuous physical presence for the required period of time, are a person of good moral character, and have complied with reasonable requests to assist law enforcement authorities in the investigation or prosecution of acts of trafficking.
+Additional Instructions for Human Trafficking Victims and Crime Victims

+Human trafficking victim (T Nonimmigrant, Form I-914) or derivative family member (Form I-914A)

+You may apply to adjust status under INA section 245(l) if you are a victim of human trafficking who was admitted to the United States in T nonimmigrant status, maintained continuous physical presence for the required period of time, are a person of good moral character, and have complied with reasonable requests to assist law enforcement authorities in the investigation or prosecution of acts of trafficking, would suffer extreme hardship involving unusual and severe harm upon removal from the United States or were under 18 years of age at the time of the victimization that qualified you for T nonimmigrant status.
+Special confidentiality protections (described at 8 U.S.C. section 1367) apply to you as a human trafficking victim.
+8 U.S.C. section 1367 provides two forms of critical protection for human trafficking victims.
+The first form of protection is a prohibition on adverse determinations against the victim based on information provided solely by their abuser and other prohibited sources.
+The second form of protection is a prohibition on disclosure of any information about the victim to third parties, except in certain very limited circumstances.